 Steps to put this on your table:

-- Stir in about 4 cups (or 5) of chicken stock.
+Stir in about 4 cups (or 5) of chicken or vegetable stock.
 If you made stock from your chicken – awesome, use it!
 If you’re buying, one 32 oz. box should be fine, unless you want a little more soup, then use a box and a half.

 Note: if you ladle for the kids first, then you can add a little bit (i.e. 1/2 tsp. or 1 tsp.) of Bajan or other hot pepper sauce to the remaining soup for the grown-ups.